hitokiri-mata/katacoda-courses/kubernetes-fundamentals/new-senario/step4-scale.md

 `while true; do curl -s https://[[HOST_SUBDOMAIN]]-31001-[[KATACODA_HOST]].environments.katacoda.com/ -w 'Time: %{time_total}' | grep -E 'Hostname|Time' | xargs; done`{{execute T2}}

 With all the curl requests in the loop, the single Pod instance is producing all the responses.
-However with distributed systems with a deep pool of resources it's very common to add more processes that can service multiple requests.
+However, with distributed systems with a deep pool of resources it's very common to add more processes that can service multiple requests.
 Ask Kubernetes to scaling up the _echoservice_ across more Pods.

 `kubectl scale deployment hello --replicas=3`{{execute T1}}